NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Experiments

 \subsection{Experiment on Real-World Dataset}

-To evaluate our method on real-world scenes, we follows Wang \etal~\cite{wang2021neus} in adopting Common Objects in 3D (CO3D) dataset~\cite{reizenstein2021co3d} and evaluating on a subset of cars.
+To evaluate our method on real-world scenes, we follow \cite{wang2021neus} in adopting Common Objects in 3D (CO3D) dataset~\cite{reizenstein2021co3d} and evaluating a subset of cars.
 The CO3D dataset is a collection of multi-view images captured in outdoor settings, containing detailed annotations such as ground-truth camera pose, intrinsic, depth map, object mask, and 3D point cloud.
 This dataset was gathered through real-world video capture and presents a significant challenge to reconstruction algorithms due to the presence of highly reflective and low-textured surfaces like dark windows, and metallic paint, which are non-Lambertian.
 As the ground-truth object mask is directly produced by off-the-shelf software, up to $8\%$ of the masks are wrong.
-In our experiment, we filtered out the incorrectly masked images by first computing the distribution of masked percentages of all images in a scene, and then dropping the images whose masked percentage is below the second mode threshold if the distribution is multimodal.
+In our experiment, we filtered out the incorrectly masked images by first computing the distribution of masked percentages of all images in a scene and then dropping the images whose masked percentage is below the second mode threshold if the distribution is multimodal.

 {We compare our method with NVDiffrec~\cite{munkberg2022extracting}, NVdiffrecmc~\cite{hasselgren2022nvdiffrecmc}, SAMURAI~\cite{boss2022-samurai}, NeuralPIL~\cite{boss2021neural}, and InvRender~\cite{zhang2022invrender} on a subset of 10 car scenes with relatively complete $360^\circ$ viewing directions in CO3D dataset.
-As shown in Table~\ref{tab:exp-co3d}, our results are significantly better than other methods on novel view synthesis.
-It is worth noting NVDiffrecmc performs worse than NVDiffrec because NVDiffrecmc enforces additional regularization.
-A more detailed qualitative comparison with most related NVDiffrec method is visualize in Figure~\ref{fig:real-fact-relight}.
-Although its rendered novel-view seems realistic in interpolated viewing direction, NVDiffrec fails to reconstruct a smooth mesh, and the geometry artifacts lead to noisy material factorization and unrealistic relighting results.
-We attribute this to the fact that NVDiffrec uses differentiable marching tetrahedrons with fixed number of vertices to represent geometry, limiting its ability to represent geometry and behaving unstably under limited views. }
+As shown in Tab.~\ref{tab:exp-co3d}, our results are significantly better than other methods of novel view synthesis.
+It is worth noting that NVDiffrecmc performs worse than NVDiffrec because NVDiffrecmc enforces additional regularization\cite{hasselgren2022nvdiffrecmc} and also tends to degrade the geometry as shown in Fig.~\ref{fig:quant-geometry}.
+A more detailed qualitative comparison with most related NVDiffrec methods is visualized in Fig.~\ref{fig:real-fact-relight}.
+Although its rendered novel views look realistic in the interpolated viewing direction, NVDiffrec fails to reconstruct a smooth mesh, and the geometry artifacts lead to noisy material factorization and unrealistic relighting results.
+We attribute this to the fact that NVDiffrec uses differentiable marching tetrahedrons with a fixed number of vertices to represent geometry, limiting its ability to represent geometry and behaving unstably under limited views. }